StarvingDogs/PlayLog-PrivacyPolicy/terms.md

 ## No Guarantees

-PlayLog is provided as-is.
+Playlog is provided as-is.
 We do our best to keep it working smoothly, but:
 - The app might have bugs or go down sometimes
 - We might need to make changes or updates
 - We're not responsible if something goes wrong